 On the empirical side, I focus on Muslims in western societies and increasingly on cultural changes in Pakistani society.

-I am interested in supervising graduate students in areas pertaining to Islam and secularism; intercultural understanding and criticism; hermeneutics; philosophy of the human sciences; and cultural aspects of Pakistani society.
+I am interested in supervising graduate students in areas pertaining to Islam and secularism; hermeneutics; philosophy and methodology of the human sciences; cultural aspects of Pakistani society.

-My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a 4th-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.
+My undergraduate teaching generally focuses on issues pertaining to inter-cultural understanding and pluralism, and my signature course is a fourth-year seminar (GS422) entitled Dialogue and Critique in an Age of Terror.